Playing Beatie Bow: Plot summary

 Lynette Kirk has been a happy child, cheery about her parents and life, until the day her father leaves her and her mother Kathy for another woman.
 Lynette wants to distance herself from the life they have shared with her father and changes her name to Abigail.

 Abigail goes down to the park with her young next-door neighbours, Natalie and Vincent.
 She finds the children there playing a game called "Beatie Bow".
-After becoming very interested in a "Little Furry Girl" who stands there watching them play, Abigail decides to follow her.
+After becoming very interested in a "Little Furry Girl" (named so because of her short shaved hair) who stands there watching them play, Abigail decides to follow her.

 When Abigail's mother admits that she has been seeing her father again and would like them all to move to Norway, where he works as an architect, Abigail is furious and goes for a walk to cool off, again encountering the mysterious girl.
-She follows her back into the 1800s and is tripped up by the Little Furry Girl's father, resulting in a sprained ankle and a bruised head.
+She follows her back into the 1800s and is tripped up by Beatie's father, Samuel, resulting in injuries.

 Further into the novel the character Granny (Alice Tallisker) tells Abigail that she is "the stranger" and has "the gift".
-"The gift" comes from a crocheted detail on her dress, which enables her to travel and heal.
+"The gift" comes from a crocheted detail on her dress.
 The book later suggests that Granny will complete the crochet.

-Abigail falls in love with Judah, who is betrothed to Dovey, and realises first-hand what it is like to love somebody but not be able to have them.
+Abigail falls in love with Judah (the little girl's eldest brother), who is betrothed to Dovey, and realises first-hand what it is like to love somebody but not be able to have them.
 This helps Abigail to realise that she should not be selfish towards her parents and let them have a second chance at life and marriage.

 Abigail finally manages to return to her own time and discovers that her neighbours, Natalie and Vincent, are descendants of the Bow family.
 She also finds that Beatie will grow up to be a lady and well educated, and Judah will die at sea after marrying Dovey.
-After Abigail returns from Norway with her parents she meets Natalie and Vincent's uncle, who looks precisely the same as Judah.
-The two fall in love and Abigail tells him the story of how she went back in time.
+After Abigail returns from Norway with her parents she meets Natalie and Vincent's uncle, Robert, who strongly resembles Judah.
+The two fall in love and Abigail tells him the story of Beatie Bow.